Put eCommerce next to paid advertising and return on ad spend (ROAS) is the first term that comes to mind.

 For example, say you are selling a $100 product, and the CPA for a sale is $50.
 The formula for ROAS is – price of product / CPA – therefore the ROAS for this sale is 2.
 But say if the next customer bought a $50 product, your ROAS would actually be 1 even though the CPA of both conversions was $50.

-CPA is good for subscriptions, lead generation and to determine the acquisition purchase value and then compare to their lifetime value (acquiring someone for $15 on a purchase, but they come back and spend $100, you profit and increase their value).
+CPA is good for subscription-based products, lead generation and to determine the acquisition purchase value and then compare to their lifetime value (acquiring someone for $15 on a purchase, but they come back and spend $100, you profit and increase their value).

 What would you rather have?
 10 customers that spend over $10,000 on your product during their lifetime, or 10,000 customers that spend $10 once?